tush124/HQPicturesImageDownloader/README.md

 You can also set the page number from which the image have to be downloaded.

 ##Issue
 If you face any issue let me know.
-I not use to Github but will learn it to make thing right in this small but cool project.
+I do not use Github, but still will learn it to make thing right in this small, but cool project.

 Happy Downloading... :)